 Volunteers contribute several hours per year to assist ASPIRE in carrying out its service delivery activities.
-Contributed services are reported in the financial statements at the fair value of the services received.
+The value of the Contributed services are recognized as Donations within the Statement of Comprehensive Income and General Funds at the fair value of the services received.
 The contribution of services is recognized if the service received creates or enhances nonfinancial assets or requires specialized skills that are provided by individuals possessing those skills that would typically need to be purchased if not provided by donation.